-POLICY 1.1.7 Retain the existing small-scale uses and character around South Park.
+Policy 1.1.7 Retain the existing small-scale uses and character around South Park.

-POLICY 1.1.8 Permit small and moderate size retail establishments in mixed use areas of East SoMa, but permit larger retail only as part of a mixed-use development.
-POLICY 1.1.9 Require active commercial uses and encourage a more neighborhood commercial character along 4th and 6th Streets.
-POLICY 1.1.10 While continuing to protect traditional PDR functions that need large, inexpensive spaces to operate, also recognize that the nature of PDR businesses is evolving gradually so that their production and distribution activities are becoming more integrated physically with their research, design and administrative functions.
+Implementation 1.1.7.1 Retain the South Park district in the Planning Code Policy 1.1.8 Permit small and moderate size retail establishments in mixed use areas of East SoMa, but permit larger retail only as part of a mixed-use development.
+Implementation 1.1.8.1 Amend the Planning Code to establish this requirement in all new mixed-use zoning districts throughout East SoMa.
+Policy 1.1.9 Require active commercial uses and encourage a more neighborhood commercial character along 4th and 6th Streets.
+Implementation 1.1.9.1 Amend the Planning Code to establish a Neighborhood Commercial - Transit (NC-T) district along 6th Street and also require ground floor retail uses on both 6th Street and 4th Streets.
 OBJECTIVE 1.2 MAXIMIZE HOUSING DEVELOPMENT POTENTIAL IN KEEPING WITH NEIGHBORHOOD CHARACTER It is important that new housing is developed in appropriate areas, that it is compatible with its surroundings, and that it satisfies community housing needs.
 Allowing additional housing in East SoMa's mixed use and formerly industrial areas permits new development to capitalize on existing infrastructure.
 Mixed use controls will allow for compatible housing development in East SoMa, mixed with PDR, retail, and other uses.
 This will add to the vibrancy of the area, preserve its special character, and buffer residential enclaves from more intensive uses including the freeway.
 By increasing development potential on some parcels, reducing parking requirements, and replacing existing unit density controls with "bedroom mix" controls that require a portion of new units to be larger and more family-friendly, more housing of the appropriate type can be encouraged.
 Strong building design controls, discussed further in the Built Form chapter of this Plan, should ensure that these new buildings are designed to be compatible with their surroundings.
 Building facades should be broken up, development above a certain height should be set back on small residential alleys to allow light and air, and active ground floors should be required.
-The policies to address the objective outlined above are as follows:

-POLICY 1.2.1 Encourage development of new housing throughout East SoMa.
+The policies as well as implementing actions to address the objective outlined above are as follows: Policy 1.2.1 Encourage development of new housing throughout East SoMa.